DaniBoo/cyanobacteria_project/README.md

 ### 28/01/2013
 Downloaded Diffmerge on recommendation for comparing files

-Lots of work to cycle through directories and create / move files
+Lots of work to cycle through directories and create / move files.